NatLibFi/FintoAI/README.md

 # Service deployment

 OpenShift CLI and [Helm CLI](https://helm.sh/docs/intro/install/) applications (`oc` and `helm`) are needed.
-You also need to be logged in to the OCP test or production cluster with the `oc`, see the [IT Center instructions](https://wiki.helsinki.fi/display/SO/Tiken+konttialusta).
+You also need to be logged in to the OCP test or production cluster with the `oc`:

+    oc login -u <username> https://api.<OCP_cluster_domain>:6443

 A service instance is deployed using helm-charts in the `helm-charts/` directory.
 The `helm-charts/templates/` subdirectory contains the common resource definition files, and the files `values-ai.finto.fi.yaml` and `values-ai.dev.finto.fi.yaml`